Items filtered by date: July 2024

 Babies do not need shoes until they begin walking outdoors.
 Until then, crawling or walking barefoot and wearing socks can help the feet to grow and strengthen naturally.
 Putting shoes on too early can impede proper foot development while restricting movement and growth.
 When the time is right to choose baby shoes, opt for soft, flexible soles that mimic natural foot motion, allowing toes to grip and flex.
 Ensure a wide toe box for ample space and breathable materials for comfort.
 Proper fit is essential, as shoes should be neither too tight nor too loose to prevent blisters and ensure stability.
 Regularly check for signs of wear and outgrowth to maintain the best support.
 If you notice any abnormalities concerning your child’s feet, it is suggested that you consult a podiatrist who can treat any foot condition and guide you on proper shoe selection.

 The health of a child’s feet is vital to their overall well-being.
 If you have any questions regarding foot health, contact one of our podiatrists of Mercer Ocean Podiatry.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 Tips for Keeping Children's Feet Healthy